stuart-rickard/sandbox/README.md

 # Sandbox

-This repo contains test projects.
+This repo contains test projects and experiments.